mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s15.jpg)

 I love having taking a tea break and interestingly it opens to nice conversations with friends and family.
-Enjoy! stay safe!!
+Enjoy and stay safe!!

 Bon Appetit !